kjolley/BIGSdb_documentation/data_query.rst

   * Search by whether tagged sequence data is available for a locus.
 You can also search by sequence flags.

+* Attribute values list

+  * Enter a list of values for any provenance field, locus, or scheme field.

 * Filters